fbpx

 Step 2

-Wetter dough – if it seems wet and doesn’t hold a ball, add a little more flour to your dough until it comes together better.
-Remove from bowl with a dough scraper and quickly slap and knead the dough on clean surface, using the dough scraper to help you and very quick hand actions.
+Remove from bowl with a dough scraper and quickly knead the dough on clean surface to develop the gluten, using the dough scraper to help you.
+Use quick hand actions to do this for about 1 minute.
 You can use a little bit of olive oil to prevent sticking if necessary.
-Place back in bowl.
+Place back in bowl and continue to step 3.

 Tips for sticky dough – add a tiny amount of water to your fingertips (you can have a small bowl nearby with water in it) to help prevent sticking as you need.
 Alternatively, you can drizzle a tiny bit of olive oil over the dough as this will prevent sticking too.
-If too dry, add small amount of water until it’s workable.

 Step 3

-Cover bowl with a plate and let sit for 15 minutes so the dough has time to absorb the moisture and relax.
+Cover bowl with a plate and let sit for 15 – 30 minutes so the dough has time to absorb the moisture and relax.

 Step 4